taiaz/kubernetes-setup-scripts/master/metallb-config/metallb-setup-guide.md

     kubectl get service my-service
     ```

-   You should see an external IP address assigned to the `my-service` service, which is the IP address from the `my-ip-pool`.
+   You should see an external IP address assigned to the `my-service` service, which is one of the IP addresses from the `my-ip-pool`.

 ## Troubleshooting